jroimartin/trello/README.md

 	debug mode
 ```

-It also allows to specify several "contexts" (@ctx1 @ctx2), as well as one
+It also allows to specify several "labels" (@label1 @label2), as well as one
 "list" (^List), in the title.
 E.g.:

 ```